 Too few people are brave enough to go it alone and just do what works best for them.

-Seeking spiritual guidance is often underpinned with the sub-text of wanting to fit in.
+Seeking spiritual guidance is often underpinned by the sub-text of wanting to fit in.
 It’s the most basic of all human needs – the need to be needed.

 But really, isn’t that what all guidance ultimately entails?

-It’s acceptance and feeling of being whole, but sometimes you need to ask yourself…
+It’s acceptance and a feeling of being whole, but sometimes you need to ask yourself…

 Do I actually need to turn to another to solve my problems?
 Can I not take the time to look within myself, do the inner work and find those answers myself?